Sergdts/CoinMarketCap-Categories/README.md

 ## CoinMarketCap-Categories
-Analysis Crypto Groups by Market Capitalization.
+Analysis crypto groups by market capitalization.
 It's my personal script for my own usage, it doesn't have any comments, because for me the picture is cleare from visualization.
 It has 2 illustrations:
 - all portfolios